 “Living with Books: How Books are used to Construct Identity in Domestic Spaces.”
 Material Cultures 2010: Technology, Textuality, and Transmission.
 The University of Edinburgh, Edinburgh, Scotland, July 2010

-Dr. Nolan is a Phi Beta Kappa graduate of the University of Texas at Austin and has worked in several capacities for NC State’s Zeta of North Carolina Chapter of the society.
-She serves on the Committee on Alumni & Honorary Members (2017-2020), and formerly served as President, Vice President, and Past President (2011-2017).
+Dr. Nolan is a Phi Beta Kappa graduate of the University of Texas at Austin and has worked in several capacities for NC State’s Zeta of North Carolina Chapter of the society including serving as President, Vice President, and Past President (2011-2017).
 She was also honored to be chosen as NC State’s Delegate to the Triennial Conference in 2012.